 Maddon's Rays went 18-10 in August and 17-10 in September.
 Just as important, the Red Sox totally imploded, losing 20 of 27 in the final month.
-The Rays' guardian angel was Robert Andino of the Orioles, who had three clutch hits that beat Boston in the season's final two weeks, none bigger than the game-winning two-out RBI single that handed the Red Sox a 4-3 loss in the season finale on Sept.
+Tampa Bay's guardian angel was Robert Andino of Baltimore, who had three clutch hits that beat Boston in the season's final two weeks, none bigger than the game-winning two-out RBI single that handed the Red Sox a 4-3 loss in the season finale on Sept.
 28.

 But the Rays' real hero emerged mere minutes after Andino's hit landed safely.
 Evan Longoria's walk-off homer off the Yanks' Scott Proctor in the bottom of the 12th at Tropicana Field solidified Tampa Bay's unlikely Wild Card standing.
 Unfortunately, they didn't stand long in October, getting bounced by the eventual AL champion Rangers.

 Video: NYY@TB: Longoria's dramatic homer ends it in the 12th

 4. 2007 Rockies: The Rox lost that Sept.
 13 game in Philadelphia, then dropped two more at home against the Marlins to fall 4 1/2 back of the NL Wild Card spot, with three teams ahead of them and only 14 games left to play.
 It would take nothing less than a Mile High Miracle to climb that mountain, but Colorado did it by winning 13 of those final 14.